 As Tarleton’s troops were surrounded, many simply threw down their arms and surrendered.
-Aside from Tarleton and a few others that evaded capture by hard riding under close pursuit from Washington’s cavalry, all other troops were either killed, wounded, or captured.3
+Aside from Tarleton and a few others that evaded capture by hard riding under close pursuit from Washington’s cavalry, the Americans either killed, wounded, or captured the remainder of the troops.3

 Morgan had won a stunning victory at Cowpens.
 American losses were shockingly small and reported as only 12 killed and 60 wounded from a likely force of roughly 1,900 men (though Morgan claimed in his official report only 800 men).

-British losses consisted of 110 killed, nearly 200 wounded, and 702 men captured out of a force number close to 1,150.
+British losses consisted of 110 killed, ~200 wounded, and 702 men captured out of a force number close to 1,150.
 The losses were staggering for the already small British army in the south.1

 Immediately after the battle Morgan headed north to avoid being caught between Cornwallis and Greene.
-The British prisoners were eventually sent to Richmond, VA under the guard of Virginia militia whose enlistments had expired.2
+The British prisoners also traveled north to Richmond, VA under the guard of Virginia militia whose enlistments had expired.2

 The Significance of the Battle of Cowpens

-Cornwallis was incensed upon learning of Tarleton’s defeat at Cowpens.
-The disaster left the British lacking in the cavalry and light troops that were destined to play a major role in the upcoming invasion of North Carolina.
+News of Tarleton’s defeat at Cowpens incensed Cornwallis.
+The disaster left the British severely lacking in the cavalry and light troops that Cornwallis needed to play a major role in the upcoming invasion of North Carolina.4

 The Battle of Cowpens led directly to what is now referred to as the “Race to the Dan,” referring to the Dan River at the border of North Carolina and Virginia.2

-This race included both Nathaniel Greene and Daniel Morgan racing north to link up and resupply, with Cornwallis in hot pursuit.
-Cornwallis was desperate for a decisive victory and had even ordered his army to burn its baggage in order to move faster.
+This race included both Nathaniel Greene and Daniel Morgan racing north to link up, with Cornwallis in hot pursuit.
+Cornwallis was desperate for a decisive victory and even ordered his army to burn its baggage to move faster.

-When Cornwallis finally got his wish of a pitched battle at Guilford Courthouse, the resulting Pyrrhic victory forced him to abandon his plans to pacify the Carolinas and withdrew to Yorktown.
+When Cornwallis finally got his wish of a pitched battle at Guilford Courthouse, the resulting pyrrhic victory forced him to abandon his plans to pacify the Carolinas and he withdrew to Yorktown.

 The American victory at Cowpens served to revitalize American resistance in the south and demoralized the remaining British and their supporters.
 Many in Britain began to further question the viability of continuing the war in the Americas.

-While the Battle of Cowpens is not nearly as well-known as other American Revolution battles, its significant contribution to the war effort and independence cannot be understated.
+While the Battle of Cowpens is not nearly as well-known as other American Revolution battles, its significance to the overall war effort and independence cannot be understated.